5roop/task6_speech/README.md

 Once we find the pauses on which the file should be cut, we cut it in the centre of the pause, as it is the logical thing to do.

+After the files are appropriately segmented, we assign them new portions of the gold transcripts.
+I propose we do that with the help of our transcripts.
+We know what our model outputs for the segment, and we know that it is a subset of the gold transcript.
+For `n` words we have two directions to trim; form the end or from the start.
+I coded an example function that finds the closest substring in the gold transcription.
+Nikola suggests using `difflib`, which is Python native, but I still have to get around the fact that the strings might be slightly different in the part where they need to match.

 ### Workflow:
 1. Extract durations for all files in the dataset
 2. Process those that are over 20s